heitornolla/heitornolla/README.md

 - 😄 Pronouns: he/him.

 ## About Myself:
-I am an R&D Intern at Samsung Research Brazil's (SRBR) Advanced Security Lab., where work with AI and Computer Vision techniques applied to the field of Biometrics.
-My interests include Cybersecurity, Post-Quantum Cryptography, Machine Learning and Deep Learning, Computer Vision and Data Science and Engineering.
+I am an R&D Intern at Samsung Research Brazil's (SRBR) Advanced Security Lab., where I work with AI and Computer Vision techniques applied to the field of Biometrics.
+My interests include Cybersecurity, Post-Quantum Cryptography, Machine Learning, Deep Learning, Computer Vision and Data Science and Engineering.

 I am pursuing a bachelor's degree in Information Systems from Unicamp.